harilvfs/linscript/README.md

 <br>

-> [!CAUTION]
+> [!*Note*]
 > This project is still in development, and you may encounter some bugs.
 Please feel free to submit an issue if you run into any problems: [Submit an Issue](https://github.com/aayushx402/linux-project/issues).

 <br>

 > [!IMPORTANT]
-> The installation script is designed for Arch-based and Debian-based systems, though it hasn't been tested on Debian.
-If you encounter any bugs, please submit an issue.
+> The installation script is for Arch-based systems but may work on Debian-based ones too.
+Report any bugs by submitting an issue.

 ## 🚀 Installation